Luffyyy/BeardLib-Templates/README.md

 # PD2-Templates
-Templates for creating custom content mods for payday 2 using BeardLib
+Templates for creating bunch of mods using the power of BeardLib!